Danny Bonaduce Pokes Fun At His ‘Partridge Family’ Past with Surprising Cameo On ‘The Kids Are Alright’

 “You know that guy once threw apple juice at me,” Bonaduce said of his child star self.

 The episode featured references to Partridge Family sweetheart Susan Dey and even featured footage from the original show with a scene with Bonaduce and late co-star David Cassidy.
-Gore’s Timmy was also seen wearing one of the Partridge Famly’s signature red velvet suits with a ruffled shirt underneath, and yes, he even performed a rendition of The Partridge Family classic “I Think I Love You.”
+Gore’s Timmy was also seen wearing one of the Partridge Family’s signature red velvet suits with a ruffled shirt underneath, and yes, he even performed a rendition of The Partridge Family classic “I Think I Love You.”

 Danny Bonaduce was also referred to as “an icon” in the episode as young Timmy realized he would need to learn how to play the bass to replace him in the TV show about a traveling musical family.
 In real life, Bonaduce has joked that David Cassidy used to chastise him for “strumming” his bass instead of plucking it.